powerhousepro69/videoinfox/readme.md

       Use a keyword from the path or filename to locate videos.

       Note: Default directories must be set up first.
 Then run  - Index Default Directories

+            Indexing more directories in addition the 4 default directories is a simple process.
+            Change to a parent directory of a video library.
+Then -Show All on the home screen and select -Make Playlist

 ![Playlist Find](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/PLAYLIST-FIND.png)